Spring 2015 ADN Orientation

-Note effective immediately – revisions to Teas-V Reading test requirement for COM’s associate Degree Nursing program:
+Note: These revisions to Teas-V Reading test requirement are effective immediately for COM’s Associate Degree Nursing Program:

 - All applicants are required to take the Teas-V Reading test, however, there is now no minimum eligibility admission score required for the Teas-V Reading test for students seeking admission to the COM ADN program.

 - The established bonus points for the Teas-V Reading test scores on the “applicant placement system” will continue to be applied to students’ total admission application points.